 You must address all assessment criteria in your application.
-All assessment criteria are of equal weighting (there is a maximum of 30 points).
+All assessment criteria are of equal weighting.

 The application form asks questions that relate to the assessment criteria below.
 The application form displays size limits for answers.

 You may address the criteria through the combined inputs of the nominator and supporters, based on direct personal knowledge of the nominee's work.
 We understand that a supporter may not be able to comment on all criteria.
 Supporters should provide independent views of the nominee's achievement/s, rather than confirming the views of the nominator.